biobakery/metawibele/README.md

 	```

 	 * Re-run prioritization workflow for filtering:
-		* `$ metawibele_workflow prioritize --prioritization-config $PRIORITIZE_CONF --bypass-mandatory --selected-output demo_prioritized.selected.tsv --output $OUTPUT\_DIR/`
+		* `$ metawibele prioritize --prioritization-config $PRIORITIZE_CONF --bypass-mandatory --selected-output demo_prioritized.selected.tsv --output $OUTPUT\_DIR/`
 	 * Output file name: $OUTPUT_DIR/prioritization demo_prioritized.selected.tsv
 	 * This file is the results of supervised filtering of protein families based on biochemical annotations.
-	 * These settings require that each of prioritized protein family should 1) significantly associated with the main phenotype, 2) be annotated to domain-domain interaction with host, 3) predicted as signal peptides, and 4) have at least one of the following features: extracellular, cellWall, outerMembrane, transmembrane
+	 * These settings require that each of prioritized protein family should 1) significantly associated with the main phenotype, 2) be annotated to domain-domain interaction with the host, 3) predicted as signal peptides, and 4) have at least one of the following features: extracellular, cellWall, outerMembrane, transmembrane

 	***3.3 Select interested subset based on specific functions***